 What is Kybella?

-Kybella, also known as Deoxycholic acid, is the first FDA-approved treatment for a double chin.
-Kybella is a synthetic, injectable substance identical to the chemical our bodies naturally produce to absorb fat cells
+Kybella, also known as Deoxycholic acid, is the first FDA-approved treatment to reduce the appearance of a double chin.
+Kybella is a synthetic, injectable substance identical to the chemical our bodies naturally produce to absorb fat cells.

 How does the treatment work?